DewaNanda06/DewaNanda06/README.md

 </a>
 </p>

-### I'm a Single Fighter Developer!
+### I'm a Junior Developer!
-- 🌱 I’m currently learning what I want to learn and loves
+- 🌱 I’m currently learning machine learning specificly on Tensorflow
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2023 Goals: Learning about how to be a good software developer, write more readable and maintainable code!
 - ⚡ Fun fact: I love new things